-What Types of Minerals To Use
+Types of Minerals To Use

-Establishing a Site
+Picking a Site

-A plus to the project is you’ll have an easy way to monitor bucks’ antler development by having a trail camera near all of the sites.
+A plus to this project is you’ll have an easy way to monitor bucks’ antler development by having a trail camera near all of the sites.
 While the deer will eventually change their patterns as fall approaches, you’ll have a reliable buck hit list.
 Then, as winter bears down again, you can rest a little easier knowing the whitetails on your property are as healthy as they can be thanks to supplemental nutrition.